 The Vanishing Island

 One luxury we have here in Davao is our proximity to the ocean and the beach.
-The Island Garden City of Samal (IGACOS) is around 10 minutes to 1 hour away depending on which part of the island you’re going to and from which wharf you’re coming from.
+The Island Garden City of Samal (IGACOS) is only around 10 minutes to 1 hour away.
+This depends on which part of the island you’re going to and from which wharf you’re coming from.
 One islet that belongs to IGACOS is the Vanishing Island.

 Remember when former Binibining Pilipinas Universe Charlene Gonzales was asked how many island there are in the Philippine archipelago?
 And she answered with “Low tide or high tide?”
-I’m not too sure if she was talking about the IGACOS Vanishing Island but it is one of those islands that vanish during high tide.
-When we went there for the Davao Food Appreciation Tour, it was before lunch time and the tide was still low.
-Lookie…
+I’m not sure if she was talking about the IGACOS Vanishing Island.
+But it is one of those islands that vanish during high tide.
+When we went there for the Davao Food Appreciation Tour 2012, it was before lunch time.
+The tide was still low.

 Vanishing Island during Low Tide

-When it’s low tide you can wade through the waters and to the sand bar where you can have a picnic, do a bit of snorkeling, and do a whole lot of camwhoring.
+When it is low tide, you can wade through the waters and to the sand bar.
+You can have a picnic.
+Do a bit of snorkeling.
+And take a lot of cute photos.

-And during high tide, the sand bar is nowhere to be found but the water is still perfect for swimming, snorkeling, and doing some aqua sports.
+During high tide, the sand bar is nowhere to be found.
+But the water is still perfect for swimming, snorkeling, and doing some aqua sports.
 Some guests brought a jet ski when I was there during the afternoon high tide.
 You can also paddle with a small banca or kayak.

 There’s a lot you can do at the Vanishing Island, whether it’s high tide or low tide.
 The water is crystal clear, there are beautiful coral reefs around for snorkeling, and of course, there’s a lot of picturesque angles to be photographed. 😉